CeCe McDonald: Flaherty assault case

-Release and post-incarceration

-McDonald was released on January 13, 2014, after serving 19 months but remained under the supervision of the Minnesota Department of Corrections throughout the 41-month sentence.
-Roxanne Anderson, from the Trans Youth Support Network, said that McDonald was doing great and was in good spirits but not ready to comment publicly.
-Chase Strangio, a staff attorney for the American Civil Liberties Union, described the day as being one to celebrate.
+Post-incarceration

-McDonald's first televised interview was six days later on Melissa Harris-Perry on MSNBC with McDonald saying "I felt like they wanted me to hate myself as a trans woman," adding "prisons aren't safe for anyone, and that's the key issue."
-The segment also featured Katie Burgess, who said "the only way that trans folks are going to be safe in prisons is for incarceration of people to end."
+Chase Strangio, a staff attorney for the American Civil Liberties Union, described McDonald's release a day to celebrate.
+McDonald was described as in good spirits but not ready to comment publicly, though she did a first televised interview six days later on Melissa Harris-Perry on MSNBC.
+She said that prisons weren’t safe for anyone, with Katie Burgess adding that "the only way that trans folks are going to be safe in prisons is for incarceration of people to end."

 McDonald with activist Joshua Allen on their Black Excellence Tour.

 In 2014, McDonald was profiled by Rolling Stone, included as part of the Advocates annual "40 Under 40" list, and awarded the Bayard Rustin Civil Rights Award by the Harvey Milk LGBT Democratic Club.

 In 2016, FREE CeCe, a documentary about McDonald directed by New York filmmaker Jac Gares, who raised $300,000 to fund it, and Laverne Cox as executive producer, was the kick-off film at the 2016 San Francisco Transgender Film Festival.
-The film takes the form of an interview by Cox of McDonald dealing with the events in 2011, McDonald's imprisonment, and violence experienced by trans women of color.
+The film consists of Cox interviewing McDonald on the killing, her imprisonment, and the violence experienced by trans women of color.

-Also in 2016, McDonald teamed up with gender non-conforming activist and prison abolitionist Joshua Allen for a Black Excellence Tour.
+Also in 2016, McDonald teamed up with non-binary activist and prison abolitionist Joshua Allen for a Black Excellence Tour.
+In winter 2021, McDonald alongside community organizer Elle Hearns took part in a virtual discussion entitled "Black Trans Lives Matter" presented by the University of California, Santa Barbara Multicultural Center.